Axelm3sh/WorkTaskPlannerPT/README.md

 This mockup shows what happens when you tap a day to "drill into" more details
 ![Select Day Fold](Assets/WorkPlannerWireframe_Fold.png)

-Using: Bootstrap, Jquery, Popper, Font Awesome (icons), Moment.js
+Using: Bootstrap, Jquery, Popper, Font Awesome (icons), Moment.js, Hammerjs, Firebase API